AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingRewardMaximizationBasedRegressionRecommendationModelAqwamStyle.md

 local CriticNeuralNetwork = DataPredict.Model.NeuralNetwork.new({maximumNumberOfIterations = 1})

-CriticNeuralNetwork:addLayer(8, true) -- Six player data features, two item data features and one bias.
+CriticNeuralNetwork:addLayer(7, true) -- Five player data features, two item data features and one bias.

 CriticNeuralNetwork:addLayer(5, true, "LogitLink") -- How much hidden factors that you want to connect between the input and output values.